The Decision That Most People Never Make

 1. Job Seekers → Broad Match

 Employment-related searches are one of the largest categories of wasted spend for service businesses.
-The queries are varied and unpredictable — "plumber jobs," "plumbing career," "plumber salary comparison," "hiring plumbers near me."
+The queries are varied and unpredictable: "accounting jobs," "tax preparer career," "accountant salary comparison," "hiring accountants near me."

 Use broad match negatives on the root intent words: salary, jobs, hiring, career, apprenticeship.
 Each one blocks every search containing that word, regardless of what else is in the query.

 Why not phrase or exact?
 Job-seeker queries come in too many variations to catch with phrase match.
-And exact match would require adding dozens of individual queries.
-One broad negative on "salary" replaces 30+ exact negatives and catches future variations you haven't seen yet.
+Exact match would require adding dozens of individual queries.
+One broad negative on "salary" replaces 30 or more exact negatives and catches future variations you haven't seen yet.

 2. DIY / Informational Intent → Broad Match

-People searching "how to fix a leaking tap" or "DIY pipe repair" are explicitly trying to avoid hiring a professional.
+People searching "how to file my own taxes" or "DIY tax preparation" are explicitly trying to avoid hiring a professional.
 Like job seekers, the variations are endless.

 Broad match negatives: DIY, tutorial, how to, course, youtube, guide.